How To Make Homemade Jerky Strips & Snack Sticks

 by Texas Homesteader ~

-I’ve been very pleased at how easy and inexpensive it is to make our own jerky at home.
-We use a mixture of ground meat, seasonings and ‘cure’.
+It’s surprisingly easy to make Homemade Jerky using a mixture of ground meat, seasonings and ‘cure’.
 You can use either ground meat or strips of steak to make jerky.
-But we decided to make wild-game jerky using venison and elk.
+We particularly enjoy making wild-game jerky using venison and elk.

 Homemade jerky made easy using ground beef or wild game meat #TexasHomesteader